-1 Assessment data current as of March 31, 2018.
+Assessment data current as of March 31, 2018.
+Apartments were split from the previous hotels and apartments category and are now reflected as multi-family residential.
+Includes commercial, industrial, store with dwelling, hotels, and motels.

 2 Apartments were split from the previous hotels and apartments category and are now reflected as multi-family residential.
 3 Includes commercial, industrial, store with dwelling, hotels, and motels.